qztweII/Data_Science/Diary.md

 ## Activity 5 cont.
 I learnt to clean data.
 Yaaay!
 I learnt to get rid of any NoneTypes within columns, with the medals column being the dirtiest.
 I dropped data when it could not be assumed, and I fixed data where I could

+## Activity 6 (Week 5)
+Made graphs.
+Some were line graphs, others were histograms.